A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 The JUDICIAL System of Austria is based on Roman law and is structured in hierarchical layers.
 The General Civil Code is one of the world's oldest codes of civil law.
 The system includes ordinary courts, the public prosecution offices, the prisons (institutions for penal service, as well as court prisons), the probationary facilities, the Federal Cartel Prosecutor and the Supervisory Authority for Collecting Societies.

-Austria has 3 LIGHTHOUSES Bregenz Westmole Lighthouse at the eastern end of the Bodensee (Lake Constance), the Bregenz Ostmole at the end of the east mole of Bregenz, and Podersdorf-am-See on the eastern shore of the Neusiedlersee (Lake Neusiedl), Austria's largest lake.
-Notable faux lighthouses include the Breitenbrunn at the Breitenbrunn campground and marina at the north end of the Neuseidlersee (lake) and Donaupark in the Donaupark on the north side of the Danube in Vienna.
+Austria has 3 LIGHTHOUSES - the Bregenz Westmole Lighthouse at the eastern end of the Lake Constance, the Bregenz Ostmole at the end of the east mole of Bregenz, and Podersdorf-am-See on the eastern shore of Lake Neusiedl.
+Notable faux lighthouses include the Breitenbrunn at the Breitenbrunn campground and marina at the north end of the Lake Neuseidlersee and Donaupark in the Donaupark on the north side of the Danube in Vienna.
 A lighthouse is an important aspect to the mariner.

 Austria belongs to many International ORGANIZATIONS. including the European Union and the World Trade Organization.
 Austria has been a member of the UNITED NATIONS since 1955 and plays an active roll in UN activities.

 Austria has all forms of TRANSPORTATION including many airports.
-The history of Rail transport began with a private funicular serving the Fortress of Salzburg.
-Built at the end of the 15th century is the oldest known funicular in the world, and possibly the oldest existing railway line.
+The history of Rail transport began with the private funicular serving the Fortress of Salzburg.
+Built at the end of the 15th century it is the oldest known funicular in the world, and possibly the oldest existing railway line.
 The country has many tunnels.
+The Arlberg Road Tunnel is the longest road tunnel.
 Austrian car number plates are mandatory vehicle registration plates displaying the registration mark of motor vehicles in Austria.
 They are used to verify street legality as well as to identify and recognize the vehicle.

 Austria has several ZOOS.
 The Schonbrunner Zoo in Vienna was founded in 1792, making it the oldest zoo in the world.
 It is one of the few zoos in the world to house giant pandas.
 The Haus des Meeres is a public aquarium in Vienna.
 It has over 10 thousand aquatic species.